openjdk/guide/src/guide/working-with-pull-requests.md

 If you are unsure of any of these things but still want to go ahead and create the PR, **don't!**

 If you have an actual reason to create a PR before the change is all done, make sure to create it in `DRAFT` mode.
-The bot won't add the `rfr` label or send emails as long as the PR is in `DRAFT` mode.
+The bot won't add the `rfr` label or send emails to labeled groups as long as the PR is in `DRAFT` mode.

 ## Life of a PR